-Sets out the requirement that agencies should keep records of each procurement for a minimum of three years.
+Sets out that agencies must keep records of each procurement for a minimum of three years and what those records must document.

 - Without limiting its obligations under the Public Records Act 2005, an agency must keep records of each procurement for at least three years from the date the contract was signed by all parties.